 THIRD DAY - VISIT YAD VASHEM, ISRAEL MUSEUM, AND MAHANE YEHUDA MARKET

-The third day will begin with a visit to the official monument to the victims of the Holocaust – Yad Vashem.
+The third day of your Bar Mitzvah tour in Israel will begin with a visit to the official monument to the victims of the Holocaust – Yad Vashem.

 The monument is located on Mount Herzl and can rightfully be considered as one of the most important captures of the tragedy of the 20th century.